 Clinton Road is “Inspired by real events”.
 While I doubt anything resembling these events actually happened there is a Clinton Road in New Jersey.
 And it is alleged to be badly haunted, so I suppose the film can say it was indeed inspired.
-In any case, co-directors Richard Grieco (22 Jump Street, Minutes To Midnight) and Steve Stanulis (Hinsdale House) use the road as a jumping off point for a tale of missing people and things that go bump in the night.
+In any case, co-directors Richard Grieco (22 Jump Street, Minutes To Midnight) and Steve Stanulis (Hinsdale House, Alter Ego) use the road as a jumping off point for a tale of missing people and things that go bump in the night.

 Michael (Ace Young) has lost his wife Jessica (Sarah Pribis), literally.
 She vanished somewhere on Clinton Road.
 Now he, her sister Isabella (Katie Morrison, Bite Me) and his new girlfriend Kayla (Lauren LaVera) are going to find out what happened to her.
 Their friend Gianna (Erin O’Brien, Killing Joan) has a new boyfriend Begory (James DeBello, Masked Mutilator) who’s a medium.
 Along with Tyler (Cody Calafiore) Mike’s cynical buddy they head down Clinton Road.